 This reminds me of a bit in that PBS Rock and Roll documentary.
 The band New Order made some important electronic music, and later another band got their hands on the same mixing board that New Order had used.
-They thought the mixer would allow them to effortlessly make great music, but it turned out to be unusually difficult to use!
+They thought the mixer would allow them to effortlessly make great music, but it turned out to be unusually difficult to use.

 December 23.
 A couple weeks ago I wondered whether there is any newer computer game where a skilled player can keep going indefinitely.
 Michael mentioned Dwarf Fortress, and Crystal sent this post about emergent narrative, also using Dwarf Fortress as an example of a game where the story arises out of the player's decisions, as opposed to games that are scripted by designers.
-This is a fascinating and complex subject.
+This is a fascinating subject.
 Eskil Steenberg, the smartest game designer in the world, touched on it in this post, pointing out how difficult it is to make a game where the player drives the story and the story is interesting.

 After that, the next revolution will be AI-moderated games with no core story at all, and no end.
 The attractor is the enjoyment of the players!
 You might have had a taste of this if you've ever played D&D, or some other pencil and dice RPG, with a really good game master.

-So the attractor, in our hypothetical super-AI game, cannot be the enjoyment of the players... at least not for long.
+So the attractor, in our hypothetical super-AI game, cannot be the enjoyment of the players, at least not for long.
 If the game is going to last, the prime attractor has to be the learning or transformation of the players, and they have to be learning or changing in a way that makes them more fit for living in the surrounding world when they go back to it.

-If you've read this blog for long, you know the punchline: suppose we are already in that game.
+Obvious punchline: suppose we are already in that game.